anvk/redux-create-actiontype/README.md

 ];
 ```

 ## Full list of examples
-You can find various examples in my [tests file](./test/redux-create-actiontype-test.js)
+You can find more examples in my [test file.](./test/redux-create-actiontype-test.js)

 ## Feedback
-For any ideas, suggestion or bugs feel free to nudge me [here](https://github.com/anvk/redux-create-actiontype/issues)
+For any ideas, suggestion or bugs feel free to ping me or create a ticket [right here.](https://github.com/anvk/redux-create-actiontype/issues)

 ## License